-The KEEN Newport ATV Sandal and KEEN Moxie Sandal are our kids’ absolute must haves for summer adventures.
+The KEEN Newport H2 Sandal and KEEN Moxie Sandal are our kids’ absolute must haves for summer adventures.
 The sandals are waterproof, comfy, easily adjustable, and have durable, rugged outsoles, a covered toe box for toe protection, and no-slip laces.
 These are our go-to shoes for hiking adventures, especially those with water crossings.
 They double as a water shoe for wading, which comes in handy in fun places such as Panther Creek Falls.
-Check out our full KEEN kids’ Moxie and Newport ATV sandal review for more details!
+Check out our full KEEN kids’ Moxie and Newport sandal review for more details!

 While in boots, REI Kids Merino Wool Crew Hiking Socks are the socks of choice.
 These socks provide a snug fit, solid comfort and protection, and a friendly price tag too.

 Longer outings in the warmer months require a bit more hydration.
 My kids feel like the big guys when they get to carry their own packs.
 Their favorite is the CamelBak Mini Mule.
 The Mini Mule has a 50oz reservoir and a large pocket for snacks.
 My children are picky, and won’t drink after each other.
 So, the accessibility of their packs is quite helpful in limiting stops, and for eliminating the need for several different water bottles.
 Hiking with the Mini Mules also encourages the kids to track their own hydration intake and needs – a valuable skill that will help them in their future adventures.

 Hiking essentials for kids